JUNE 5, 2022

 What Does it Offer to Its Customers?

-In contrast to previous players in the market, Marqeta noticeably rocked in terms of time and cost of the card program implementation.
+In contrast to previous players in the market, Marqeta startup noticeably rocked in terms of time and cost of the card program implementation.
 Instead of months- or even a year-long waiting for banks to review and approve the card release, the customers could have their request handled and proceeded in a short space of time.
 Moreover, they acquired wider access to manage spendings and other important metrics through the convenient dashboard.
-Finally, Marqeta’s users were provided with real-time funding and risk management services to make their digital banking experience even more pleasant and safer.
-Thanks to these perks, the clients’ loyalty were rooted on a deeper level, and the company’s revenue in 2020 reached the $290 million mark.
-Looking at the current pandemic-related trends, Marqeta’s popularity should be growing further.
+Finally, users were provided with real-time funding and risk management services to make their digital banking experience even more pleasant and safer.
+Thanks to these perks, the clients’ loyalty were rooted on a deeper level, and the Marqeta revenue 2020 reached the $290 million mark.
+Looking at the current pandemic-related trends, its popularity should be growing further.

-How Does Marqeta’s Card Issuing Work?
+How Does Marqeta Work?

 - Building & testing.
 This initial phase is mainly devoted to card creation, choosing the cardholder, and setting PAN, PIN, and CVC.

 - Issuing.
 That’s the stage about Visa, EdEx, and Mastercard integrations and the first trial of your virtual credit card.

 - Core API configuration.
 Here it’s time to determine the card verification mode and configure your card accordingly.
 You may create an API funding source for an application or user API based in the United States using this feature, which doesn’t need you to provide the vendor with account information such as your bank account number or routing code.

 - Customization.
 At this moment, you can create your logo, signature, and other graphics for your brand.
 Besides, this phase is connected with NFC and EMV-chip enablement.